Discrete Fracture Network (DFN) User Guide

 For Performance

-- Start with fewer fractures during parameter tuning
+- Start with low P32 during parameter tuning

 - Use proximity filtering to focus on relevant fractures